stark1tty/awesome-PhD/README.md

 ### Academia

 #### Academic Profiles and Networks
+- [JISCMAIL](https://www.jiscmail.ac.uk/): Email discussion lists for the UK Education and Research communities on an immense amount of fields.
 - [RESEARCH COMMUNITIES](https://beta.app.redforester.com/mindmap?mapid=d1d1483e-6c97-44f2-891f-46dd6a8c1c5f&nodeid=b624c35a-297c-47a1-978a-65d3c7f4afa7): A neat little list of different academic communities in a mind map format.
 - [RESEARCHGATE](https://www.researchgate.net/): Discover scientific knowledge and stay connected to the world of science.
 Discover research.
 Connect with your scientific community.
 Measure your impact.
 - [ORCID](https://orcid.org/): Get an ORCID - an "Open Researcher and Contributor ID" which is a persistent digital identifier that you own and control, and that distinguishes you from every other researcher.
 Link your projects and output to your ORCID.